Monday-Friday8:00 a.m. -5:30 p.m.

 Hearing Impaired/ TTY 303-271-5517

-Our department's Crime Prevention deputies are well-versed in the concept of crime prevention through environmental design, or CPTED.
+The Sheriff's Office crime prevention deputies are well-versed in the concept of crime prevention through environmental design, or CPTED.
 CPTED tactics can help residents make their homes less attractive to burglars.
 Some elements of CPTED include lighting, landscaping and locks.

 Most criminals prefer to take the easy path to stealing.
 Given a choice of homes in a neighborhood, they will choose to break into the homes that are darkest and/or most secluded.
 If your house is not among the easiest to burglarize, criminals will likely pass it by.